Philadelphia, Pennsylvania

-The Ben Franklin Parkway from Eakins Oval to City Hall
+Eakins Oval and the Ben Franklin Parkway that runs to City Hall

 The Fairmount Waterworks